6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 JUNE 2, 2011

 They actively encourage schools to accept smartphones, and social networking as part their educational provision, and offer a range of guidelines and advice to different levels of practitioner.
 Social networking sites provide platforms for student creativity by enabling them to design projects using words, music, photos, and videos.
 The National Association of Secondary School Principals have been trying to make sense of the whirlwind that is Social and Mobile Technologies.
-And it's the rare student who can't do an end run around Internet filters with a simple proxy server.

 Learning Designers have 3 Choices Regarding Mobile Learning [#mLearning]